 Bump and her office have received national recognition for their work.
 In 2016, the office received an National State Auditors Association Excellence in Accountability Award for an audit that identified record waste in MassHealth, as well as the Association of Government Accountants’ Einhorn Gary Award for contributions to furthering government accountability.
 She was appointed to serve on the U.S. Government Accountability Office’s Domestic Working Group to advise the U.S. Comptroller General.
 In addition, she and her team were awarded the 2016 National Association of State Chief Information Officers Recognition Award for improving state operations for their development and use of data analytics tools.

 Prior to her election, Auditor Bump served in former Governor Deval Patrick’s cabinet as Secretary of Labor and Workforce Development and previously represented the Town of Braintree for eight years in the Massachusetts House of Representatives.
 In the private sector, she worked as a business advocate, legal counsel, and sat on the boards of numerous non-profit organizations including the South Shore Chamber of Commerce and St. Francis House.

-A native of Whitman, Massachusetts, Auditor Bump attended Cardinal Spellman High School, graduated from Boston College with a bachelor’s degree in English and received her juris doctorate from Suffolk University School of Law.
+A native of Whitman, Massachusetts, Auditor Bump attended Cardinal Spellman High School and is a graduate of Boston College and Suffolk University School of Law.